 The Squire found the monster sleeping beneath the splintered shade of a dying willow, deep within the ancient forest.
-Its poisonous carapace the size of a redwood’s trunk, its terrible tendrils slithering like great leeches into the pale and colorless earth.
-Where once the eft and mew had gibbered with frivolity, there was now only silence.
+Its poisonous carapace the size of a redwood’s trunk, its terrible tendrils slithering like great leeches into the pale, variegated earth.
+Where once eft and mew had gibbered with frivolity, there was now only silence.

 All about the fathomless, grotesque singularity, the skulls of various animals lay in fractured disarray.
 Bird and bitch.
 Lizard and shrew.
 Heifer and man.
 The porcelain remains of the children proved singularly disquieting.

 The Squire unsheathed his glimmering blade and inhaled sharply, quietly, steadying his kettle-drum heart, steeling his fraying nerves.
-His travel-stained boots furrowing the decaying vegetal carpet.
+His travel-stained boots furrowed the decaying vegetal carpet.
 Muscles tensing like corded wire.

 The young man had scarcely unconcealed himself when the beast addressed him.

 “Thou hath two eyes yet miss my thirty?”

 “I care not for whither thou sleepest nor wake.
 Only thy destruction shalt sate my want.
 Ruin thou hath wrought upon the fair maid’s crop.
 And so, by my hand, a like bane shall be befall thee.”